 Chapter 7 Annotation

-Level 2: Peak Annotation: Adducts, Neutral losses, isotopes, and other mass relationships based on mass distances
+Level 2: Peak annotation: adducts, neutral losses, isotopes, and other mass relationships based on mass distances

 Most of the software are at level 1 or 2.
 If we only have compounds structure, we could guess ions under different ionization method.
 If we have mass spectrum, we could match the mass spectral by a similarity analysis to the database.
 In metabolomics, we only have mass spectrum or mass-to-charge ratios.
 Single mass-to-charge ratio is not enough for identification.
 That’s the one bottleneck for annotation.
 So prediction is always performed on MS/MS data.